fleetdm/fleet/handbook/queries/detect-hosts-with-the-firewall-disabled.md

-# Find hosts with the firewall disabled
+# Detect hosts with the firewall disabled

 ### Platforms
 macOS